 A claim with your health plan is initiated by Mayo Clinic, and timely payment for services rendered is expected.
 You should review your monthly statements to determine the status of any outstanding balances.

-Communication between you and your health plan is highly encouraged to ensure timely insurance processing and payment.
+Communication between you and your health plan is strongly encouraged to ensure timely insurance processing and payment.
 Regardless of your health plan's response, the account balance is your responsibility.

 If you have secondary health insurance coverage, Mayo Clinic will file claims on your behalf with that insurance company.

-Mayo Clinic in Florida participates in the Florida Medicaid program.
+Mayo Clinic in Florida participates in the Florida Traditional Medicaid program.
 Participation includes coverage for both physician and hospital services.
-Our unique capabilities in services for transplantation, cancer care, and neurosciences represent the majority of care provided to Florida Medicaid patients.
+Our unique capabilities in services for transplantation, cancer care and neurosciences represent the majority of care provided to Florida Traditional Medicaid patients.

-Mayo Clinic Health System in Waycross accepts Georgia Medicaid.
+Mayo Clinic Health System in Waycross, Ga., accepts Georgia Medicaid.

 A pre-care deposit typically ranging from $2,500 to $4,500 is required from uninsured patients.
 Patients without insurance are also asked for a preadmission deposit at Mayo Clinic hospital if hospitalization is necessary.